Rick Karsdorp: 2016–17

-At the start of the 2016–17 season, Karsdorp started the whole game in the right–back position, as Feyenoord lost 1–0 against PSV Eindhoven in the Johan Cruyff Shield.
+At the start of the 2016–17 season, Karsdorp started in the right–back position, as Feyenoord lost 1–0 against PSV Eindhoven in the Johan Cruyff Shield.
 He helped the club keep three consecutive clean sheets in the first three league matches against Groningen, Twente and Heracles.
 Since the start of the 2016–17 season, Karsdorp continued to regain his first team place, playing in the right–back position.
-It wasn't until on 30 October 2016 when he scored his first goal for the club, in a 2–2 draw against Heerenveen.
+He scored his first goal for the club on 30 October 2016 in a 2–2 draw against Heerenveen.

-Karsdorp started in every match since the start of the 2016–17 season until he suffered a meniscal injury while playing against rival, Ajax on 2 April 2017 and was substituted as a result.
+Karsdorp started in every match since the start of the 2016–17 season until he suffered a meniscal injury while playing against rival, Ajax on 2 April 2017.
 While on the sidelines, Karsdorp signed a contract extension with Feyenoord, keeping him until 2021.
-It wasn't until on 7 May 2017 when he returned to the starting line–up and played 82 minutes before being substituted, in a 3–0 loss against Excelsior.
+He returned to the starting line–up on 7 May 2017 and played 82 minutes before being substituted, in a 3–0 loss against Excelsior.
 In the last game of the season against Heracles Almelo, Karsdorp came on as an 81st-minute substitute and played the rest of the match, winning 3–1 to help the club win the league for the first time since 1999.
-At the end of the 2016–17 season, he went on to make forty–one appearances and scoring once in all competitions.
+During the 2016–17 season, he made 41 appearances and scored once in all competitions.